Social Icons

 Hugh Grant

-Ben Whishaw as Paddington
+Ben Whishaw as voice of Paddington

 Directed by Paul King

-After Paddington is convicted and sent to jail the movie starts to test you, the test is how hard can you hold yourself from falling while laughing as Paddington clumsy his way through prison.
+After Paddington is convicted and sent to jail, the movie starts to test you.
+The test?
+How hard can you hold yourself from falling over laughing as Paddington clumsily makes his way through prison?
+We see him adjust with some help and transform the prison using Aunt Lucy’s teachings to make everyone a little nicer.